Kaushambi:

 prominently in the Brahmanas and Upanisads, it is not unlikely that the

-antiquity of Kaushambi goes back to the period of the Brahamanas.
+antiquity of Kaushambi Buddhism goes back to the period of the Brahamanas.
 The

 Satapatha Brahamana mentions a person called Proti Kaushambeya, a native of